Section 2: It’s All New!

 April 20 & 27, 2008 & January 18, 2015

-The crappy part, for me and only me, is that I have to re-do a bunch of my Tunxis pages.
-The Yellow-Dot is now the Mainline and the Mainline is now the Yellow Dot.
+There were a lot of Tunxis changes around here and that meant I had to re-do a bunch of my Tunxis pages.
+The Yellow-Dot Trail is now the Mainline and the Mainline is now the Yellow Dot.
 This affects about 15 CTMQ pages believe it or not.
 But the CFPA and the Tunxis are both worth my efforts.
 And since my original Yellow Dot – now Mainline – hike was north to south, I will basically flip each paragraph in my original to try to make it make better sense.
-Yeah, good luck to me with that.
+Apologies for any wonkiness.

 Let’s get going…